Capri-sun1/Miracle-Quest/README.md

 ## Acknowledgments

-* Inspired by Various Idle games: https://www.kongregate.com/incremental-games
+* Made possible by the great GopherJS dependency - see above for link to the repository.